tale-toul/gobuilder-s2i/go_builder_image/README.md

 ```shell
 $ oc logs -f bc/gobuilder
 ```
-When the build process finishes with the message `Push successful` a deployment is triggered, but as stated before, this will fail.
+When the build process finishes with the message `Push successful` a deployment is triggered, but as mentioned before, it will eventually fail.

 ```shell
 $ oc get pods